 - Follow up with a quick release and enjoy.

 Mushrooms often taste best served sauteed or roasted.
 They have a natural umami flavour that really stands out, but it’s enhanced by other ingredients locked into the flesh.
-However, you can get a jump start and steam some ‘shrooms up in your IP for using in other dishes throughout the week.
-I like this idea for blending or slicing them into soups, adding them to omelettes, and finishing them up in the IP with a little oil and salt.
+However, you can get a jump start and steam some ‘shrooms up in your Instant Pot for use in other dishes throughout the week.
+I like this idea for blending or slicing them into soups, adding them to omelettes, and finishing them up in the Instant Pot with a little oil and salt.

 - Wash and prepare mushrooms.
 You can halve them or prepare them in slices, or leave them whole.